dapper-labs-talent/cc_EdwardFeng_BackendAPI/QnA.md

 >
 > 1. Could use TypeScript for better typing.
 > 2. Unit tests!
 It is always important to write unit tests for your work.
 > 3. Lots of DevOps work could be done.
 Could look to containerize the server.
 Potentially have the CI pipeline setup as well.
+Deployment to an actual domain.

 What are the security holes (if any) in your system?
 If there are any, how would you fix them?